General travel terms and conditions (T&Cs) for RSD Travel Ireland Limited

 If you visit one of our pages which is equipped with the YouTube plugin, a connection with YouTube’s servers will be established.
 This will tell the YouTube server which of our pages you have visited.

 If you are logged in to your YouTube account, you enable YouTube to allocate your surfing behaviour directly to your personal profile.
 You can prevent this by signing out of your YouTube account.

 YouTube is used in the interests of displaying appropriate offerings online and therefore is based on Art.
 6 para.
-1 f of the GDPR.
+(1) (f) GPDR.
 We only record the extent to which the YouTube videos integrated into our site are called up, and we delete this data after two years.

 V. Our cookies guidelines